apramus/seaweed-biodiversity-effects/README.md

 ## `1-ramus-thesis-data-cleaned.csv’

-Dataset used to generate all analyses and figures presented in the paper.
+The dataset used to generate all analyses and figures presented in the paper.

-For complete methodology and a detailed description of the experiment and methodologies used, see either the paper named above or
+For complete methodology,

-For complete methodology, see Ramus et al., 2017 (doi:10.1073/pnas.1700353114).
+see the corresponding article named above or

 In summary: